Because it kindly stimulates any developer to deliver better code by promoting the use of proven design patterns without being overly opinionated.

 AngularJS doesn't require you to know a thing about design patterns.
 Understanding design patterns will definitely help you understand (and appreciate) AngularJS, but it is not required.

-AngularJS kindly offers convenient wrappers, facades and factories to seemlessly let you use proven design patterns without you almost realizing it.
+AngularJS kindly offers convenient wrappers, facades, and factories to seamlessly let you use proven design patterns without you almost realizing it.

 AngularJS provides the necessary building blocks to leverage these styles in such a way that the end result is a comprehensive bundle of modules that is easy to use by other developers without requiring the whole team to know the inner workings of each module.